-The Cabinet of Antigua and Barbuda has taken this position to safeguard the integrity of the Antigua and Barbuda passport and ensure that only persons whose past behaviour will not threaten the very well-being of the Citizenship Programme, can be accepted.
+The Cabinet of Antigua and Barbuda has taken this position to safeguard the integrity of the Antigua and Barbuda passport and ensure that only persons whose past behavior will not threaten the very well-being of the Citizenship Programme, can be accepted.

 All applicants 16 years and older, who have resided in Canada for more than 6 months are required to produce a Canadian police certificate.

 There are two national police certificates available in Canada.
-One is a name and date of birth check through the Canadian Police Information Centre (CPIC).
+One is a name and date of the birth check through the Canadian Police Information Centre (CPIC).
 The other a certified criminal history check conducted by the RCMP Real Time Identification system (RTID).